stevenc-stb/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 - hasEvidence: Every `to` Element is considered as evidence for the `from` Element (`from` hasEvidence `to`).
 - hasExample: Every `to` Element is an example for the `from` Element (`from` hasExample `to`).
 - hasHost: The `from` Build was run on the `to` Element during a LifecycleScopeType period (e.g. the host that the build runs on).
-- hasStakeholderNeed the `from` Element has the  `to` StakeholderNeed.
+- hasStakeholderNeed: the `from` Element has the  `to` StakeholderNeed.
 - hasInput: The `from` Build, DefinedProcess or Action element has each `to` Element as an input.
 - hasMetadata: Every `to` Element is metadata about the `from` Element (`from` hasMetadata `to`).
 - hasOptionalComponent: Every `to` Element is an optional component of the `from` Element (`from` hasOptionalComponent `to`).